Brechin Castle Solar Farm

 Discharge of planning conditions

-Brechin Castle Solar Farm Project is a solar farm being implemented by Lightsource bp, in consortium with bp and Shell Renewables Caribbean Limited (Shell).
+Brechin Castle Solar Farm Project is a solar farm being developed and constructed by Lightsource bp, on behalf of the project owners, bp Alternative Energy Trinidad and Tobago (bpATT) and Shell Renewables Caribbean (Shell).
 It is part of a government initiative for the supply of renewable energy led by the Ministry of Energy and Energy Industries of the Republic of Trinidad and Tobago.

-The Project includes a 92 megawatt (MW) solar farm split over two sites, totalling 186 hectares (ha) and an overhead 2.8km grid connection line to the existing Brechin Castle Substation.
+The Project includes a 92 megawatt (MWac) solar farm split over two sites, totalling 186 hectares (ha) and an overhead 2.8km grid connection line to the existing Brechin Castle Substation.

 Agreement with the government was reached on 9th December 2022, which enabled consortium partners to reach Final Investment Decision (FID) to commence construction on the project, with bp and Shell initially having joint shareholdings (50/50).
-Construction is set to commence in Q1 2023, and expected to be operational in Q4 2024.
+Construction commenced in Q3 2023, and expected to be operational in Q2 2025.